troylindsay/troylindsay.github.io/_pages/about.md

 ## Disclaimer

-The views and opinions expressed on this blog are my own and do not reflect the views and opinions of my employer.
+The views and opinions expressed on this blog are my own and do not reflect the views nor the opinions of my employer.

 [Armor]: https://www.armor.com/
 [Armor Complete]: https://www.armor.com/armor-complete-secure-hosting/